Getting to grips with Fortnite weapons is a must if you want to excel in Epic's battle royale shooter.

 After you've worked out the many Fortnite loot sources available, it's a case of choosing the best weapons - with our page helping you decide which to pick up, which to leave behind, and which to practice with to eventually win that well-earned Victory Royale.

-Latest update (August 15th): One week after the Double Barrel Shotgun, we have another powerful weapon - the Heavy Sniper Rifle.
+Latest update (August 15th): One week after the Heavy Sniper Rifle, we have a non-weapon added to the game - the Rift-to-Go.
 Stats and more are below.

 On this page:

-The latest weapon to be added to Fortnite is the Heavy Sniper Rifle.
+The latest item to be added to Fortnite is the Rift-to-Go.
 The weapon is described by developer Epic Games as follows:

-The Heavy Sniper Rifle has the following characteristics, according to Epic Games:
+The Rift-to-Go has the following characteristics, according to Epic Games:

-- Can be found from floor loot, chests, Supply Drops, and Vending Machines.
+- Can be found in chests, Vending Machines, Supply Drops and Loot Llamas.